BaskervilleDog/Bioinformatic-Essentials/Bioinformatics_Proceedings/Gene_Prediction/README.md

         - **Proteomics:** Involves studying the complete set of proteins encoded by the genome, relying on accurate gene predictions to infer protein-coding sequences.
         - **Genome Studies:** Gene prediction underpins comparative genomics, evolutionary studies, and efforts to characterize genomes of new species, supporting biodiversity research and conservation efforts.

-### **Techniques in Gene Prediction**

-Gene prediction utilizes a combination of computational algorithms and experimental data to achieve accurate annotations:

-1. **Ab Initio Prediction:**

-    - Uses statistical models to predict genes based solely on the DNA sequence without prior knowledge of existing genes.

-2. **Homology-Based Prediction:**

-    - Relies on sequence similarity to known genes in other organisms to predict gene locations and structures.

-3. **Evidence-Based Prediction:**

-    - Incorporates experimental data such as RNA-Seq, ESTs, or known protein sequences to guide predictions.

-4. **Integrated Approaches:**

-    - Combines ab initio, homology-based, and evidence-based methods to achieve more robust and accurate gene predictions.

 ---

 ## Bioinformatics and Predictions